 The candidates that came were, with the exception of the one from Tennessee, interviewed by early January.
 We delayed until late January to see if we could arrange for the fellow from Tennessee to come down and interview with us, but he was unable to make it so we proceeded without interviewing him.
-In the meantime the entire committee had gone to hear the first candidate, who was Dr. Frank Thomas, our current pastor who was preaching at Tavares.
+In the meantime, the entire committee had gone to hear the first candidate, who was Dr. Frank Thomas, our current pastor who was preaching at Tavares.
 It was close enough and convenient enough that they could go at various times.
 By this time his church knew that he was being visited by a pulpit committee and therefore it was no longer a secret.
 The other committee members brought back their written reports as well as reports from other candidates which were visited at their churches.

-The committee spent a good bit of time and effort in these Vimilations.
+The committee spent a good bit of time and effort in these visitations.
 When we had now narrowed the choice down to four people, we began in a very deeply moving and prayerful meeting in February to begin the evaluation and selection process from the first four candidates.
 We were all asked to take the four names and using the evaluation steps that were outlined by the church and considering the biblical guidelines and the evaluation form which I had prepared, the committee came up with a choice.
-Of the finit names before the committee, Dr. Frank Thomas was unanimously Heleuted.
-His evaluation was clearly higher than the next choice #ithough the next three were very close in sequence.
-It appears the Holy Spirit had led us to this man by unanimous decision.
-At that meeting and after the selection process was finished we mint considerable amount of time in prayer.
-The committee con-fimution where we felt closer to the Holy Spirit of God in our ###### and work than this one.
-There was no question in our minds Inat the man we were going to issue an invitation to preach, with a intential to the call, was God's choice to our church.
+Of the four names before the committee, Dr. Frank Thomas was unanimously selected.
+His evaluation was clearly higher than the next choice although the next three were very close in sequence.
+It appears that the Holy Spirit had led us to this man by unanimous decision.
+At that meeting and after the selection process was finished, we spent considerable amount of time in prayer.
+The committee concluded that all of us had never served in a church committee or function where we felt closer to the Holy Spirit of God in our efforts and work than this one.
+There was no question in our minds that the man we were going to issue an invitation to preach, with a potential to the call, was God's choice to our church.

-Thus, we undertook to arrange for a series of meetings and to up written contractual terms and conditions for a call.
-The
+Thus, we undertook to arrange for a series of meetings and to set up written contractual terms and conditions for a call.
+The schedule of meetings included, of course, meeting with the Pastor Selection Committee.

-Selection Committee.
 It included arriving in town on a Friday and staying through Sunday.
 It included a meeting with the committee on Friday evening and dinner with the prospective pastor and his wife.
 Prior to coming the committee sent much material to Dr. Thomas concerning the Cocoa area, including real estate guides, recreation facilities, our church pictorial directory, Chamber of Commerce information, etc.